nvariant/repoj/Code_Book.md

 The accelerometer measurements were pre-processed in the ways described more fully in the "features" portion of the Variables section of the this Code Book.

+There are 10299 total observatoins in the dataset (originally divided into "test" and "train" portions, but combined in this data cleaning process).

 Each record of the dataset contains:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.